What’s the difference between a dental assistant and dental hygienist?

 A dental assistant performs a variety of essential duties with patients and around the office.
 Their responsibilities may include:

-Most assistants work in a general dental office, but they’re also needed in specialty practices — such as orthodontic and oral surgery — where they often perform more complex tasks.
-They can work on a part-time or full-time basis, and some travel to different practices as temporary or traveling dental assistants.
+Many assistants work in a general dental office, but they’re needed in every specialty — including orthodontics, pediatrics, endodontics, and oral surgery — where they may perform different, more complex tasks.
+Dental assistants can work on a part-time or full-time basis, and some travel to different practices as temporary or traveling dental assistants.

 How do you become a dental assistant?

-Many practices hire dental assistants with minimal experience and provide training while they begin to work.
-Other practices prefer to hire dental assistants who have formal education and training.
+Some practices hire dental assistants with minimal experience and provide training while they begin to work.
+Other offices prefer to hire dental assistants who have formal education and training.

-You can complete some dental assisting programs in a few weeks.
-Other dental assisting programs take about 6 to 9 months.
-By completing a longer dental assisting program, you can gain more knowledge and applicable experience that can prepare you for the job and make you more marketable to practices.
-DANB provides resources to help you select a dental assisting school and search for accredited programs.
+The length of dental assisting programs can vary from about 9 weeks to 1 year.
+By completing a longer dental assisting program, you can gain more knowledge and applicable experience that prepares you for the job and makes you more marketable to practices.
+DANB provides resources to help you select a dental assisting school and search for CODA-accredited programs.

 Learn more: On-the-job training vs. dental assisting school